-Many onliners do not realize the very important issues they need to consider before sending attachments via email.
-All too often folks just attach way without understanding how their actions may affect those on the other side.
+Are you aware that there are a few important considerations before you send attachments via email?
+All too often folks just add attachments willy-nilly without understanding how their actions may impact those on the other side.

 - File Size: Before sending any files, take the time to find their size.
 Compress or “zip” up multiple sends over 500K (500,000 bytes).
-Multiple attachments add up very quickly and could shut down the other side’s server or fill their inbox causing subsequent email to bounce!
-Reduce the size of all photos down to 800-1,000 pixels in width before sending by email.
-Learning how to resize photos is time well spent!
+Multiple attachments add up very quickly.
+We don’t want to use the other side’s possibly limited resources.
+Did you know photos off your phone are megs in size?
+Reduce the physical size of all photos down to 1000 x 1,000 pixels before sending by email.
+Don’t know how?
+Learn about online images.

-- Attachment Format: You’ll never go wrong if your send your documents in PDF format.
-PDFs are not operating system or software specific and the reader software is now installed on most computers and is a free download.
-Those who do not have Word or Excel software, just as an example, would not be able to open files in those formats.
-So your files have the best chance of being viewed, asking in advance what format is preferred is a good idea!
+- Attachment Format: You’ll never go wrong if you send your documents in PDF format.
+PDFs are not operating system or software specific.
+In addition, the reader software is now installed on most computers and is a free download.
+Another example, those who do not have Word or Excel software, may not be able to open files in those formats.
+It is a good idea to inquire what format is preferred so that you know what format to send.

-- Ask First: Before sending any attachments, always ask the other side first when would be the best time to do so.
-Then be sure to send at that prearranged time.
-For business attachments, never send unannounced attachments after business hours when the other side will not be there to keep their inbox clear.
+- Ask First: Before sending any attachments, always ask the other side when would be the best time to do so.
+Then, be sure to send at that prearranged time.
+For business attachments, never send unannounced attachments after business hours when the other side may not be there to keep their inbox clear.